NEW POSITIONS ARE NOW AVAILABLE. APPLY HERE!!! (DEADLINE 30TH AUGUST)

 Actually, the Pd.D. program involves seventy Ph.D. students, distributed along all the three different pilots.

-The Ph.D. program in Philosophy, Epistemology, Human Sciences has a partnership with “Faculdade de Letras” of the “Universidade de Lisboa” and with the “Belarusian State Pedagogical University named after Maxim Tank – Research Schools in Pedagogical and Psychological Sciences.”
+The Ph.D. program in Philosophy, Epistemology, Human Sciences has a partnership with “Faculdade de Letras” of the “Universidade de Lisboa”, with the “Belarusian State Pedagogical University named after Maxim Tank – Research Schools in Pedagogical and Psychological Sciences” and with the Institute of Philosophy of the Austral University, Buenos Aires.

 Research collaborations with: Department of History and Philosophy of Science, Indiana University, Bloomington, Indiana (USA); CONICET, Buenos Aires (Argentina); Department of Mathematics, Vanderbilt University, Nashville, Tennessee (USA); Departamento de Historia de la Filosofia, Universidad Complutense, Madrid (Spain); Department of Sociology, Philosophy and Anthropology, University of Exeter (United Kingdom).